 One of the closest beaches to the city centre, only a few minutes away via the DART, Sandymount was made famous by the Irish author James Joyce’s book ‘Ulysses’.
 Halfway along the strand is the Sandymount Martello tower, part of a system of defences built to warn of an invasion by Napoleon.
 This is a lovely and long promenade.
 With a wide expanse of sand, depending on the tide, you may be walking for a while to dip your toes into the water.

-Sandycove is a popular seaside resort, situated just south east of Dún Laoghaire, and north west of Dalkey.
-It is is well known for its (formerly) gentlemen's bathing place, the Forty Foot, which in the past afforded a quiet swimming haven for males only.
-This remains a popular bathing place but since the late 20th century, mixed bathing is permissible.
-If you are in Dublin on Christmas, this is the place to go and brave a jump with hundreds of others, usually dressed as Santa Clauses!
+Sandycove is a popular seaside resort, situated just South East of Dún Laoghaire, and North West of Dalkey.
+It is one of the most famous places to go swimming in Dublin and is well known for its bathing area the ‘Forty Foot’, (formerly gentlemen only).
+This remains a popular bathing place and since the late 20th century it is now open to all.
+If you’re in Dublin at Christmas, this is the place to go and brave a jump with hundreds of locals, usually dressed as Santa Clauses!

 Killiney Beach’s most famous resident is Bono from music band U2, who has a home in the area.
 A Blue Flag beach year, its sweeping strand has been compared to the Bay of Naples.
 Make sure to check out White Rock; a small sandy beach that offers safe swimming and is suitable for families.
 The historic Vico Baths are located by the beach offering a place to get changed and a safe bathing area.